bebo-dot-dev/applicationStrings/README.md

 ## Application Strings
 This is a minimal arduino sketch type example that demonstrates a method to maintain strings within an arduino core esp8266 project.
 This code has been tested on an esp8266 however it should also work on any arduino board with minimal change.

-There are many small pieces of sample code available all over the internet for esp8266 boards and many arduino type boards that show strings embedded strings directly within C/C++ and arduino sketch code.
+There are many small pieces of sample code available all over the internet for esp8266 boards and many arduino type boards that show strings embedded directly within C/C++ and arduino sketch code.

 Quite often (almost always?) no passing comment about how bad an idea this can be is mentioned.
 For very small projects this might not pose a problem at all however as a project grows over time from small to medium and onto large, many directly embedded string literals can start to become an issue in two primary ways: